cta-observatory/ctapipe/docs/getting_started/index.rst

 .. code-block:: bash

-	git remote add cta-observatory https://github.com/cta-observatory/ctapipe.git
+	git remote add upstream https://github.com/cta-observatory/ctapipe.git

-If that worked, then you should see a *cta-observatory* target in addition to *origin* when typing `git remote -v`.
-Later if you want to pull in any changes from the master repo, you just need to type `git pull cta-observatory/master`.
+If that worked, then you should see a *upstream* target in addition to *origin* when typing `git remote -v`.
+Later if you want to pull in any changes from the master repo, you just need to type `git pull upstream master`.

 +++++++++++++
 Step 3: Setup